Top 50+ Cypress Interview Questions & Answers

 Cypress is primarily designed for end-to-end and integration testing, but it can also be used to write unit tests for JavaScript code.
 The benefits of using Cypress for unit testing include its familiar syntax and API, seamless integration with the application code, ability to run tests in the same environment as the application, and comprehensive debugging and reporting capabilities.

-57. Explain how Cypress handles test retries and assertions in tests.
+57. Explain how Cypress handles test data isolation and state management between tests.

 Ans: